kyramaloney/manualarduino/README.md

-# Manual for Arduino Weather-Based LED Control
+# Integrating Weather Data with Arduino: A Step-by-Step Guide to Controlling LED Strips

 ## Table of Contents
 1. **Introduction**